ceeflames/assignment-mod-2/README.md

-Working on HTML CSS JAVASCRIP FOR WEB DEV Assignment MOD 2
+Working on HTML CSS JAVASCRIPT FOR WEB DEV Assignment MOD 2